 - want a faster and lighter shoe.
 Check out the Saucony Endorphin Speed 3 instead

-- you need a broader choice when it comes to colors.
+- you need a broader choice when it comes to colours.
 PUMA Velocity Nitro is available in 6 different tones.

 PUMA Deviate Nitro 2 vs. Nitro 1

-According to those who tested the shoe, there have been a few important changes from the previous version.
-The Nitro 2 has an updated, more comfortable upper, and a softer midsole, which made a runner say that this is “a match made in heaven,” and “a vast improvement.”
+There have been a few important changes from the previous version.
+The Nitro 2 has an updated, more comfortable upper, and a softer midsole, which we believe is a vast improvement.

-Based on our smoke test results, this is a breathable shoe, which makes sense given that no runner complained about it!
+Based on our smoke test results, it is also a breathable shoe.
 On a 1-5 scale where 5 is the most breathable, we rated it as 4.

 Puma Deviate Nitro 2 (left): as you can see, the smoke comes out easily from the shoe; Adidas Runfalcon (right): the smoke coming out is not much and only from the tongue area.